SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 things I am looking forward to he most in TW.
 Raiding someone and seeing their unique character and home will leave an impression, this is just another option in which TW can reward players for their creativity, by giving them the chance to make a home to be able to show off.
 Coop experience later on could also allow other users to visit players safehouses.
+Although this would require another instance for the safehouse, it would then be pssoble to add multiple floors (would cost alot) to the safehouse, giving us the option for some themed rooms (bedroom, bathroom, gym, etc).
 Unconfirmed so far, but we can always hope :).

  2. (4)[Unconfirmed] Broken Elevator upgraded to Personal Garage ->
 A personal garage where you can display a set number of cars as well as a nice area to loiter.
 As well as the safehouse, the